Azure/KAN/docs/tutorial/setup-guide.md

 ![image](https://user-images.githubusercontent.com/10191339/186487829-cda5b6db-85c2-49af-9c3f-0f97cef4b019.png)

-8. Next you're asked whether you want to create a new blob container within your storage account or use an already existing one.
+8. Next, you're asked whether you want to create a new blob container within your storage account or use an already existing one.

-    - To create a new one, you're asked to provide a name for your blob container within your storage account.
+    - To create a new one, enter a name for your blob container within your storage account.

     - To choose from already existing blob container, make a selection from the list of storage accounts under your storage account.